Abhijay007/Uptane-GSoC-Report/GSoC-2023-Uptane-Final-Report.md

 ### Content Improvements 📄

 After completing the initial deployment and layout of the site, we shifted our focus to enhancing the content, which serves as the documentation for the Uptane community.
 In the existing site, we encountered several content-related issues.
-Firstly, there was an abundance of unnecessary content, and secondly, some of the existing content was outdated and required substantial improvements.
+Firstly, there was an abundance of unnecessary content including a number of redundancies across the site, and secondly, some of the existing content was outdated and required substantial improvements.

 In the new site, we undertook a comprehensive overhaul of the documentation structure and redefined the hierarchy.
 This restructuring presented us with some challenges, especially when dealing with content originally structured for the old Jekyll architecture.
 We needed to adapt this content to the Docusaurus-based Markdown format.
 Docusaurus treats Markdown files somewhat differently and provides helpful tools for managing content effectively.

-Some content was fetched from different repositories.
+Some content on the site is fetched from different repositories.
 Initially, we contemplated establishing a workflow to handle this content, but over time, we realized that we could optimize the process by making edits to the existing workflows and ensuring that the updated content adheres to Docusaurus standards and best practices.

 For details on the specific commits related to these content improvements, please refer to [this link](https://github.com/Abhijay007/uptane-demo/commits/master).

-## :computer: Pull Request and Commits Statistics 💬
+## :computer: Pull Request and Commit Statistics 💬

 Here is a list of all the pull requests I created during the GSoC coding period: